OKarabeyoglu/Interview/README.md

 2- 6.6.1 or higher version of Gradle

 3- After the project is imported, gradle refresh should be done.
+If build gradle operation gets an error about distTar

+	-  def targetDir = "/"
+		distTar {
+			into("$targetDir/sql") {
+				from('src/main/resources/sql') {
+					include 'import.sql'
+				}
+			}
+		}  lines removed from build.gradle.
+ -  Then, build gradle again
+ -  After successful build add removed lines and save  build.gradle.

 4- Create a shopping database in MySQL.